BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 # APPLICATION INTEGRATION FLOW

 @matrixssl is a C code library that provides a security layer for client and server applications allowing them to securely communicate with other SSL enabled peers. @matrixssl is transport agnostic and can just as easily integrate with an HTTP server as it could with a device communicating through a serial port.
-For simplicity, this developer's guide will assume a socket-based implementation for all its examples unless otherwise noted.
+For simplicity, this guidance will assume a socket-based implementation for all its examples unless otherwise noted.

 The term application in this document refers to the peer (client or server) application the @matrixssl library is being integrated into.